jmuheim/mozaic-blueboard/songs/rivers-of-babylon.md

 # Boney M. - By the Rivers of Babylon

+Interpretation by "I wanna be a band", see [josh.ch](http://josh.ch)

 | Setting | Value |
 | --- | --- |
 | BPM | 110 |